cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 **Part D ("What breaks")** — Every failure mode gets translated.
 Not "path traversal attempts" but "the agent trying to escape its allowed folders by using sneaky paths like `../../../secrets`".
 Not "command injection via arguments" but "the agent tricking the system by piggybacking a dangerous command onto a safe one — like typing `npm test; rm -rf /` instead of just `npm test`".

+**MOVE day Pattern Q (4 numbered steps)** — Each step's description starts plain-English, then gets concrete.
+"Strip out anything the task doesn't need.
+The context window is the AI's working memory — when it fills up with irrelevant documents, accuracy drops."

 ### The translation reader test

 Before returning the draft, read it as if you were a **solo founder with no engineering background who is considering whether this pattern is relevant to their business**.
 Ask:

 1. By the end of Chapter 01, do they know what this issue is about and why it matters to them?
 2. Can they follow the narrative of Chapter 02 without getting stuck on jargon?
-3. Could they explain to a cofounder what the Playbook does, even if they couldn't personally build it?
+3. Could they explain to a cofounder what the Playbook (BUILD) or the Pattern (MOVE) does, even if they couldn't personally build it?

 If any answer is no, rewrite the failing chapter's opening.
 Do not ship a draft that excludes half the audience.